sahyun1/cordova-plugin-bixolon-printer/README.md

 BixolonPrint Cordova Plugin
 ==============

-## Note to Bringg Developers
-This is fork of https://github.com/xyzxyz442/cordova-plugin-bixolon-print - with bug fix.
+This is fork of https://github.com/diegorquera/cordova-plugin-bixolon-printer.

+I have got rid of android-support package to work with Latest Cordova-Android 9

+At this stage, I've only tested against Android.

 Cross-platform BixolonPrint Plugin for Cordova / PhoneGap.
 Forked from [alfonsovinti](https://github.com/alfonsovinti/cordova-plugin-bixolon-print.git)

-Adding support for QRCode, 1D BarCode, MSR Reader listener, Connection listener
+Adding support for QRCode, BarCode, Print Bitmap, MSR Reader listener, Connection listener

 ### Supported Platforms